 While not inexpensive, Collaborative Family Law is typically far more cost-effective than traditional court focussed adversarial representation because spouses receive the support, and learn the information necessary to resolve significant disputes without incurring the higher procedural expenses entailed in a traditional adversarial process.

-To ensure that the lawyers remain focussed on settlement, the Participation Agreement also provides that if a settlement is not reached in the collaborative process, then the lawyers are disqualified from representing their clients in court or any other adversarial process.
+To ensure that the lawyers remain focused on a settlement, the Participation Agreement also provides that if a settlement is not reached in the collaborative process, then the lawyers are disqualified from representing their clients in court or any other adversarial process.
 That is, if the two collaborative lawyers cannot help you settle your case, then they both lose their jobs.
 This creates a major financial incentive for all concerned to make the process work.
-The clients are also assured that 100% of their lawyer’s effort is focussed on settlement, with no effort being diverted to strategize for a court battle that is statistically unlikely to ever happen.
+The clients are also assured that 100% of their lawyer’s effort is focussed on a settlement, with no effort being diverted to strategize for a court battle that is statistically unlikely to ever happen.

 The primary disadvantage of the disqualification provision is that in the unlikely event the collaborative process terminates before a final settlement is reached, then both clients need to retain new lawyers.
-Since about 90% of reported collaborative cases resulting in a settlement within the collaborative process, many divorcing couples feel that the advantages of the disqualification provision outweighs the disadvantages.
+Since about 90% of reported collaborative cases resulting in a settlement within the collaborative process, many divorcing couples feel that the advantages of the disqualification provision outweigh the disadvantages.

 Supported Self Negotiation